Sky Shield

 Sky Shield is an advanced airborne electronic warfare system for fighter jets developed by Rafael Advanced Defense Systems of Israel.

 The electronic warfare pod is an all-inclusive multi-purpose escort jammer and electronic attack system.
 Sky Shield engages enemy radars in hostile environments, providing comprehensive electronic countermeasures against enemy threats.
 The system creates a corridor for multiple attacking aircraft, thus increasing aircraft survivability in time and providing attack options.
-The Sky Shield pod covers frequency spectrum range from D band to KU band and includes a digital interferometer system for signal detection, a DRFM based technique generator and a modular solid-state active electronically scanned array transmitter for jamming.
+The Sky Shield pod covers the frequency spectrum range from D band to Ku band and includes a digital interferometer system for signal detection, a DRFM-based technique generator and a modular solid-state active electronically scanned array transmitter for jamming.

 The system was purchased by the Brazilian Air Force in 2006 for its AMX A-1 fighter aircraft for SEAD missions.

-In February 2022, Rafael announced finalization of the development and conduction of flight test of a new generation of Sky Shield for an undisclosed customer.
+In February 2022, Rafael announced finalization of the development and conduction of flight testing of a new generation of Sky Shield for an undisclosed customer.